DDudka9/freeda/docs/docs/html/_sources/index.rst.txt

 FREEDA
 ==================================

-FREEDA (Finder of Rapidly Evolving Exons in De novo Assemblies) is a Python built end-to-end automated pipeline to detect positive selection, created for experimental cell biologists without training in computational biology and molecular evolution.
+FREEDA (Finder of Rapidly Evolving Exons in Diverse Assemblies) is a Python built end-to-end automated pipeline to detect positive selection, created for experimental cell biologists without training in computational biology and molecular evolution.